flight-recorder/health-report/README.md

 ##### The timestamp is missing

 The displayed timestamp at the top of Health Report comes from jdk.Flush event which is not enabled when using -XX:StartFlightRecording.
-If Health Report is running as a Java agent, or it connects to over JMX, it is automatically enabled.
+If Health Report is running as a Java agent, or it connects over JMX, it is automatically enabled.
 It is not possible to turn the event on when streaming from a directory or a file.